 How in a peaceful way he held the railroads and development away from the Watertown and beyond community for two years.

-The results of the latest election cycle have given journalists much to think about both in terms of ethical coverage and access.
+The results of the latest election cycle have given journalists much to consider in terms of both ethical coverage and access.
 To become critical consumers of information, we must understand that free speech includes speech we do not agree with from people we may not like.
 Dailey explains how

-Ray Bradbury's dystopian look at a future where books are outlawed in favor of a more homogenous mass media is more applicable now than when the book was first published in 1953.
+Ray Bradbury's dystopian look at a future where books are outlawed in favor of a more homogeneous mass media is more applicable now than when the book was first published in 1953.
 Much of what Bradbury's novel demonstrated is in place today; smart televisions and mobile devices that respond primarily to the focused interests of the user.
 The echo chambers of our own opinions dominate our prescribed media diet and reinforce our own beliefs.
-The homogeny is one we create ourselves and allows for little outside thought to enter.
+The homogeneity is one we create ourselves and allows for little outside thought to enter.
 This discussion focuses on exploring Bradbury's future in comparison to our present and what possible future we can expect if we remain on this path.

 1119 N Springfield Pl, Sioux Falls, SD 57107

-This book by Marshall Jon Fisher describes the five sets of the tie-deciding tennis match between Don Budge of the U.S. and Baron Gottfried von Cramm of Germany in the 1937 Davis Cup.
+Daw discusses the book A Terrible Splendor: Three Extraordinary Men, a World Poised for War, and the Greatest Tennis Match Ever Played, by Marshall Jon Fisher.
+The book describes the five sets of the tie-deciding tennis match between Don Budge of the U.S. and Baron Gottfried von Cramm of Germany in the 1937 Davis Cup.
 As world history is woven in, the reader discovers that von Cramm is not only playing for the Cup, but for his life.
-The book provides historical review and illuminates the role of sport in international dynamics.
+This book illuminates the role of sport in international dynamics.